rsrchtsm/Calq/README.md

 calq > couplings = X10LL[1,2] X10LL[2,2]
 calq > initiate
 ```
-Once initiated the calculator will compute and display the chi-square minima for the given mass and coupling.
-This will be followed by a prompt where the user can enter a coupling(s) of their choice to check whether
-it is allowed or not.

 The list of valid commands are:

 - `import_model` to specify which leptoquark model to use.